DrThomasAger/smile/README.md

 🧠 **Brain Hack Bottom line:** ***(: Smile*** turns two keystrokes into a *neurochemical and workflow advantage*.
 Make `(:` your default opener, and let the language do double duty. **Structure for the model, uplift for your organization & employees**.

 Want to ***(: Smile*** more at work?
 Just use every ***(: Smile*** as a reminder to smile in real life!
 That way, you can build a habit of happiness.

+## Technical Advantages of (: Smile

+Imagine this moment in prompt engineering as the moment when raw text became HTML, or unstructured data became markdown.

+Now unstructured prompt text can evolve into the ***(: Smile*** prompt language for Large Language Models (LLMs) and humans to read.

+***(: Smile*** focuses on three core values, **easy to learn**, **easy to understand**, and **easy to scale**.

+* **Future-Proof** 🚀 - You can now encode implicit knowledge explicitly and consistently.
+This allow your org to retain key prompt engineering knowledge, even after a prompt engineer leaves.
+* **Explainable** 📝 - You can now explain your prompt.
+With increasing scrutiny on AI systems, you may need to justify a bias AI decision in an EU court of law.
+With ***(: Smile***, you can map prompt text changes more clearly to defined and predictable outputs.
+* **Maintainable** 🤝 -  You can now contribute meaningfully over long periods of time without getting lost.
+Ensure your team of prompt engineers work together coherently without disrupting flow.

 # Start Writing (: Smile